Panikos/Protocol2USDMv3/docs/ARCHITECTURE.md

 ## Provenance Tracking

-Provenance tracks the **source** of each extracted entity and cell (text extraction, vision validation, or both).
+Provenance tracks the **source** of each extracted entity and cell (text extraction, vision validation, or both), plus **footnote references** for ticks with superscripts.

 ### Architecture